samvc7/stripe-playground/README.md

 2. Install dependencies using your preferred package manager (`pnpm install` recommended).

 3. Create a `.env.local` file in the root of the project with the following content.
-You get the keys when signing up at stripe [Stripe Keys](https://docs.stripe.com/keys):
+See [Stripe Keys](https://docs.stripe.com/keys) to get necessary stripe keys:

 ```bash
 NEXT_PUBLIC_APP_URL=http://localhost:3000